Jackson A. Dial

 Successfully defended apartment complex owners and managers in premises liability / negligent security case.
-Client found 1% at fault in death of young man on apartment complex property.
+Client found 1% at fault in shooting death of young man on or near apartment complex property.

 Obtained defense verdict on behalf of a national property owner with respect to allegations regarding the negligent design and maintenance of a popular local shopping center.

 Obtained favorable settlement on the morning of closing arguments after a seven-day legal malpractice trial.
 The underlying case involved a medical malpractice case concerning the alleged misdiagnosis of sarcoidosis.